harrywithcode/Data_Structure/README.md

 # Data_Structure
-Describe Operation of Data Structure (such as List, Stack, Queue, Tree, Graph) in Java.
+Describe Operation of Data Structure (such as List, Stack, Queue, Tree, Graph) in Java / C.

 They are basic operation of data structure.
-Programs involve basic knowlegde of data structure and java operation.
+Programs involve basic knowlegde of data structure and java /C operation.